stratumn/indigotrace-sdk-js/README.md

 import Trace from "trace-sdk-js";

 // Your key should be retrieved from an environment variable or an other secure store.
-// If you do not provide the oracle's public key in the key object, it will be derived from its private key
+// The public key will be derived from its private key.
-// The 'priv' field must be an hex-encoded string. myKey = {
+// The 'secret' field must be an base64-encoded string of 64 bytes. myKey = {
-  type: "ECDSA",
+  type: "ed25519",
-  priv: "deadbeef"
+  secret:
+    "VD6zmq068l1EhaWfpRQxnlpTjGbwSN2q2XcgriBmo3Mco+7GK+BPLO49yxuQzbQ1dzd/6B+3YQb2c3BhqEaTsA=="
 };

 // Initialize the SDK with the API's URL